Techtonica/curriculum/welcome-tips-rules/welcome-tips-rules.md

 ### Objective
-**Students will be able to** do something that we'll list here:
-- Things
+**Students will understand**:
-- More things
+- Techtonica's mission
-- Even more things
-- Even more things
+- What they can expect from the program
+- What the program expects of them

 ### Specific Things To Teach
 - Things about the things